xtremepathak/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Utility/Import-PSSession.md

 ```

 ### -Certificate
-Specifies the client certificate that is used to sign the format files (*.Format.ps1xml) or script module files (.psm1) in the temporary module that **Import-PSSession** creates.
+Specifies the client certificate that is used to sign the format files (<em>.Format.ps1xml) or script module files (.psm1) in the temporary module that **Import-PSSession</em>* creates.

 Enter a variable that contains a certificate or a command or expression that gets the certificate.